 Two Missouri statutes establish location restrictions relative to knives.
 (See discussion below).

 A restriction pertaining to automatic knives, defined as “switchblade” knives, was removed in 2012.
 Missouri state law still provides that it is a violation of state law to possess, manufacture, transport, repair, or sell a “switchblade in violation of federal law.”
 The questionable Federal Switchblade Act of 1958 remains in effect in all states and some additional jurisdictions but is not violated by someone in Missouri possessing, carrying, making, transporting, repairing, sharpening, or handling an automatic knife.
-Moreover, it is not violated by a merchant in Missouri who sells automatic knives over the counter to his or her customers.
+Moreover, it is not violated by a merchant in Missouri who sells automatic knives over the counter to their customers.
 Commerce beyond this may violate Federal law.

-Provided a given automatic knife does not feature a blade longer than 4 inches, it should be an “ordinary pocket-knife” under 571.010 (12).
+Provided a given automatic knife does not feature a blade longer than 4 inches, it should be an “ordinary pocket knife” under 571.010 (12).